kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 - For "Three Permanent Immunities", any three of these are sufficient.
 For Maximum Permanent Immunities, note that Immunity: Mind-Affecting covers the same things as Force Immunity: Fear and Force Immunity: Stun, so you can either skip Mind-Affecting or Fear and Stun.
 All Force Immunity feats are exclusive to the Jedi Sentinel class.

 **Two Weapon Specializations**
-- This can only be obtained as a Soldier.
-One of these must be obtained by reaching level 4 and selecting that feat before changing to a Jedi class.
+- This requires at least one of the Weapon Specialization feats that are exclusive to Soldiers.

 **Uncanny Dodge 2**
-- This feat requires starting as a Scout, and is normally granted at level 7.
+- This feat is exclusive to Scouts and is usually granted at level 7.

 ## Kill Tasks